BubbaJones366/battlebotsWEB/README.md

 # Battle Bots 2018
-## Which bot will be the true winner?
+## Which bot will be the true bob?

 ## The challange:

-4 bots, 3 matches, 1 winner.
+4 bots, 3 matches, 1 bob.

 ## How it works

-5 Different people have created 4 different bots to compete in this true test of will, strength, and coding capability.
+4 Different people have created 4 different bots to compete in this true test of will, strength, and coding capability.